-LSTM was founded in November 1898 by Sir Alfred Lewis Jones, a influential shipping magnate, when Liverpool was a prominent port city with extensive trade with overseas regions such as West and Southern Africa.
+LSTM was founded in November 1898 by Sir Alfred Lewis Jones, a influential shipping magnate who made significant profits from various European countries' colonial exploitations, mainly in Africa.
+Liverpool was a prominent port city with extensive trading routes with overseas regions such as West and Southern Africa as well as South America.

 As a result the number of patients in the region admitted to hospital with ‘tropical’ diseases soared.
 Sir Alfred Jones donated £350 to set up a School of Tropical Medicine to investigate these outbreaks.